davewibisono/nwb/content/grants-and-projects/_index.md

   enable: true
   projects:
     - image: /images/nwbn.png
-      title: "NWB:N: A Data Standard and Software Ecosystem for Neurophysiology"
+      title: "NWB: A Data Standard and Software Ecosystem for Neurophysiology"
       content: The National Institutes of Health, through project <a href=''>1R24MH116922</a>, funded <a href=''>Oliver Rübel</a> (Lawrence
         Berkeley National Laboratory) and <a href=''>Lydia Ng</a> (Allen